way2ml/way2ml.github.io/doc/moments.md

 ---

 # Moments
 - 2025.11.26 I added the feature of comments to this website.
 It snowed heavily outside.
-I wished Gang a Happy birthday.
+I wished Gang a happy birthday.
 - 2025.11.25 I was searching for a picture of my own for the office profile.
 Then I found some songs I sang many years ago.
 I'm glad I have recorded these songs.
 It's an excellent gift.
   <iframe src="//music.163.com/outchain/player?type=4&id=348244114&auto=0&height=300" frameborder="0" marginwidth="0" marginheight="0" width="100%" height="250"> </iframe>
 - 2025.11.22 We went to [Oodi Helsinki Central Library](https://oodihelsinki.fi/en/), then headed for the [sompasauna](https://www.sompasauna.fi/).
 It's raining and snowing; I jumped into the sea four times.
 It was amazing.
 Without them, I would never do such things alone.
 Thanks, guys.